hippke/turboJADE/README.md

 ### Complete example
-Define a function to maximize (invert if you wish to minimize):
+Define a function to maximize:
 ```
 import numpy as np
 from numba import jit